-Can include hot flushes, mood changes, difficulties sleeping, vaginal dryness, painful sexual intercourse and osteoporosis.
+Symptoms can include hot flushes, mood changes, difficulties sleeping, vaginal dryness, painful sexual intercourse and osteoporosis.
 Some women notice changes in their hair and skin as they get to menopause.

-Although irregular bleeding can be one of the “normal” signs of transition to menopause, it is necessary to contact your gynaecologist if you bleed more often than every 21 days, if your bleeding is very heavy, if your bleeding lasts for more than 8 days, if your bleeding occurs after 6 months without any bleeding.
+Although irregular bleeding can be one of the “normal” signs of transition to menopause, it is necessary to contact your gynaecologist if you bleed more often than every 21 days, if your bleeding is very heavy, if your bleeding lasts for more than 8 days, or if your bleeding occurs after 6 months without any bleeding.
 Such types of bleeding will require full doctors examination, gynaecological examination and pelvic ultrasound to exclude sinister causes of bleeding.

 Dietary changes suggested for reduction of menopausal symptoms include avoidance of processed food, refined sugars, red meat, increasing fibre, complex carbohydrates, vegetables.
-Supplementation of with essential fatty acids, vitamin E and selenium for hot flushes, vitamin C for hot flushes, calcium, vitamin D, magnesium for bone health, vitamin B for dry skin and hair.
+Supplementation with essential fatty acids, vitamin E and selenium for hot flushes, vitamin C for hot flushes, calcium, vitamin D, magnesium for bone health, vitamin B for dry skin and hair.

 Mood changes and sleep disturbances are also caused by changes in levels of hormones and the above-mentioned treatment for hot flushes will also work for mood swings.

 Osteoporosis or thinning of bones is related to low oestrogen levels and the rate increases once women get to menopause.
-Taking calcium and doing weight bearing exercises prevents osteoporosis.
+Taking calcium and doing weight-bearing exercises prevents osteoporosis.

 Vaginal dryness, pain during sexual intercourse and frequent urinary and vaginal infection due to thinning of vaginal skin are all caused by low oestrogen levels.
-The treatment is the use of KY gel during intercourse, use of oestrogen cream vaginally.
+The treatment is the use of lubrication during intercourse, use of oestrogen cream vaginally.